Building a DIY Watch

 What Could Go Wrong?

-Every adventure has its perils.
-I’ve been researching the common mistakes that first-time watch builders make.
-Here’s what I’ll be trying to avoid:
+I spent some time researching the common mistakes first-time watch builders make.
+Here’s what I wanted to avoid:

 Q: What if I use too much force?
 A: This seems to be the number one rule: be gentle.
 Watch components are incredibly delicate.
 Applying too much force can bend the hands, damage the movement, or break the stem.
 The key is to be patient and let the parts fit together naturally.